Caltech-IPAC/nexsciTAP/Sphinx/loading.rst

 For a small table, a spatial search could be done with just the (x,y,z) columns or even with just (RA,Dec) (or other coordinates).
-We haven't implemented this variant since once you start augmenting your table with additional columns, you might as well go all the way.
+We haven't implemented this variant since once you start augmenting your table with these additional columns, you might as well go all the way.

 If you want to start with a table that doesn't have the spatial index column set, you